Home

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the first nest discovered at Galveston Island State Park since 2012, in response to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Research.
+This was the first nest discovered at Galveston Island State Park since 2012, based on Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Center for Sea Turtle Research.

-As soon as the nest was found, it was brought to an incubation facility at Padre Island National Seashore, Marshall said.
+As soon as the nest was found, it was dropped at an incubation facility at Padre Island National Seashore, Marshall mentioned.

-“Every egg matters,” Marshall said.
-"Lots of nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why you will need to transport these nests to an atmosphere where they have one of the best chance for survival into adulthood."
+“Each egg matters,” Marshall mentioned.
+"Plenty of nesting habitat for the Kemp's Ridley has been lost to storms, excessive tide and predation, which is why it is important to transport these nests to an setting where they have the most effective chance for survival into adulthood."

-Marshall stated the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to stay at the least 60 toes away and to call the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall said the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to remain at least 60 ft away and to name the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org